-These programs are designed specifically for individuals without any formal office training or for persons currently in the work force who want to acquire additional knowledge and skills for specific office positions.
+The following certificate programs are designed specifically for individuals without any formal office training or for persons currently in the work force who want to acquire additional knowledge and skills for specific office positions.
 Credit hours received for one certificate may be applied toward any other certificate or degree program in Secretarial Science.